Home / Compare Energy / Guide to renewable energ…

 While some greenhouse emissions are released, it’s an entirely renewable source of power that provides an alternative to harnessing existing natural gas pockets.

-Unlike other renewable energy, you have to delve beneath the earth’s surface to harness geothermal energy.
-This type of energy uses the heat created from magma, so areas close to active volcanos tend to be the most suitable places for generating geothermal energy.
+Unlike other renewable energy types, you have to delve beneath the earth’s surface to harness geothermal energy.
+This type of energy uses the heat created from magma, so areas close to active volcanos tend to be the most suitable places for generating geothermal power.

 In some areas, water may be injected into the ground so it returns to the surface as steam that can be used to drive turbines and generate electricity.
 In other places, the water may already be present below the earth’s surface and just needs to be tapped.